suvnshr/awesome-developers/README.md

-# awesome-developers
+<h1 style="text-align: center">Awesome Developers</h1>

-Collection of social handled of famous and skilled developers all over the internet.
+Collection of social handles of famous and skilled developers all over the internet.